 The truth was clarified by Palamism, which also marked a new era in Orthodox theology.
 It deciphered the structure of the Church’s mystical experiences by uncovering the divine realities.
-That sustain the act of entering into God or participation.
-The act of union, the crown of the haric experience, is an act of knowledge through transcendence.
-Made possible by an insight into divinity.
+That sustains the act of entering into God or participation.
+The act of union, the crown of the hair experience, is an act of knowledge through transcendence.
+It was made possible by an insight into divinity.

-For Saint Maximus the Confessor, the knowledge of God means the epistemology.
-Which dogmatics deals with, is a problem of theological spirituality, a problem in which the perfection and transcendence of rational fact.
-The process of knowledge, as an unmediated union between God and the human subject by means of immanent energies.
-Is in fact the process of our indigenization.
+For Saint Maximus the Confessor, the knowledge of God means epistemology.
+What dogmatics deals with is a problem of theological spirituality, a situation in which the perfection and transcendence of rational fact.
+The process of knowledge is an unmediated union between God and the human subject using intrinsic energies.
+It is, in fact, the process of our indigenization.

-This divine immanence, to which St. Gregory Palamas gave an ontological colouring.
-Is in fact the basis of God’s knowledge, of our transcendence.
-Hence the Sophianic interpretation given to the problem of knowledge.
+This divine immanence, to which St. Gregory Palamas gave an ontological coloring.
+It is the basis of God’s knowledge of our transcendence.
+Hence the Sophianic interpretation is given to the problem of knowledge.

 Who was Maximus caught with in Rome?

-When the wicked man was being overcome.
-Those things which were spoken against the innocent and by which the liars wanted to show their injustice.
-The disciple of this Saint Maximus the Confessor, that is, Anastasius, who was a minister in the Church of Rome, wrote them down in detail.
+When the wicked man was being overcome, those things were spoken against the innocent, and by which, the liars wanted to show their injustice.
+The disciple of this Saint Maximus the Confessor, Anastasius, a minister in the Church of Rome, wrote them down in detail.

 Saint Maximus the Confessor, with a royal command.
-Was seized in Rome, with his disciple Anastasius.
-And taken to Constantinople.
+He was seized in Rome with his disciple Anastasius and taken to Constantinople.
 And when the curate came to Constantinople by water, the men sent by the emperor came to him.
 Taking him without shame, being barefooted and unclothed, wearing bonds, dragged him along the street, followed by his disciple.
-They led him away to a dark dungeon, and there they shut him up.
-Not allowing his disciple to be with him, but shutting him up separately in the dungeon.
+They led him away to a dark dungeon and shut him up there.
+He was not allowing his disciple to be with him but shutting him up separately in jail.

-And all the retinue sitting there without the king, when the curate came before them.
+And all the retinue sitting there without the king when the curate came before them.
 They all looked at him with evil eyes, showing anger and bitterness.
-Who knew well how to speak falsehood, and how to turn justice into injustice.
+Who knew well how to speak falsehood and turn justice into injustice.
 And to do violence to the truth, knowing better than all.

 - Patriarch Sergius urged Emperor Heraclius to write the confession of their unjust faith.
-That full of the heresy of the monotheists, and named that one Emperor Ekthesis.
+That was full of the heresy of the monotheists and named that one Emperor Ekthesis.

-- St. Maxim, seeing the disturbance that was being made to the Churches in Constantinople and throughout the East.
-And the heretics growing stronger and more numerous, and the right faith growing weaker and shaking from the storm of persecution.
-Was yearning in spirit, weeping and sobbing.
+- St. Maxim, seeing the disturbance being made to the Churches in Constantinople and throughout the East.
+And the heretics are growing more substantial and numerous, and the excellent faith is growing weaker and shaking from the storm of persecution.
+I was yearning in spirit, weeping and sobbing.

-- But the hard-hearted were not humbled by him, but they made his torment worse.
+- But the hard-hearted were not humbled by him, but they worsened his torment.
 Because they cut out the tongue of God speaking, which poured out rivers of wise teaching and drowned the heretical beliefs.
 And they cut it out without mercy, wanting to silence the mouth of God speaking.

-The great Maximus the Confessor, by name and by life, was born in the great city of Constantinople, of parents of great birth and faithful; and he was brought up in the teaching of the book of enough, because he had completed all philosophy and theology; then he was a man too wise and honoured and in the royal palaces honoured.
+The great Maximus the Confessor, by name and by life, was born in the great city of Constantinople of parents of excellent birth and faithful; and he was brought up in the teaching of the book of enough because he had completed all philosophy and theology; then he was a man too wise and honored and in the royal palaces honored.

-St. Maxim does not intervene with the ontological distinctions characteristic of Palamism to bring it so close to it, but his whole system is a distant prelude to a theology of divine energies.
-Moreover, his teaching was assimilated in its entirety by the later spiritual tradition that took shape and developed in Palamism.
+St. Maxim does not intervene with the ontological distinctions characteristic of Palamism to bring it so close to it.
+Still, his whole system is a distant prelude to a theology of divine energies.
+Moreover, his teaching was entirely assimilated by the later spiritual tradition that took shape and developed in Palamism.